-Residential Diversity Counselor (RDCs): Residential Diversity Counselors serve as team leaders for groups of 10-15 5th or 6th grade students participating in our 3-5 day diversity education program.
+Residential Diversity Counselor (RDCs): Residential Diversity Counselors serve as team leaders for groups of 12-16 5th or 6th grade students participating in our 3-5 day diversity education program.
 RDCs are responsible for making sure that each student's needs are met while creating a fun, safe, self-empowering, team-centered learning and growing environment where everyone can be themselves and do their best individually and as a team.
 RDCs facilitate teambuilding activities and teach language arts, social studies, and diversity lessons under the supervision of a certified teacher.
-As a group leader, RDC’s sit with and monitor a group at meals, facilitate dialogue, help foster new friendships, discourage cliques, belay team members on the climbing wall, lead singing and dancing activities, serve as role models, manage wake up and bedtimes, and build strong relationships with students.
+As a group leader, RDCs sit with and monitor a group at meals, facilitate dialogue, help foster new friendships, discourage cliques, belay team members on the climbing wall, lead singing and dancing activities, serve as role models, manage wake up and bedtimes, and build strong relationships with students.

 Non-Residential Teacher: Non-Residential Teachers are staff members who live within driving distance from camp, and still want to be a key part of our camp community by delivering crucial lessons during daytime hours.
 Their duties are the same as RTs.

 Residential Nurse: The Residential Nurse has the very important role of ensuring that all of our students and staff remain healthy throughout our season.
 In the event that there is a medical need or emergency, the Residential Nurse responds to each situation with care and expertise.
 While the Residential Nurse's primary responsibility is health care, this person is encouraged to participate in all-camp activities, and be a visible role model for our students.